rpdelaney/diff-patch-docs/README.md

 #### Create a patch file

-If you are requesting changes, you should create a patch file to attach to the Jira ticket with your change request.
+If you are requesting changes, you should create a patch file to attach to the ticket with your change request.
 For example, here's how I did it with [cli.py](/cli.py) for this demonstration:

 ```console